|Adaptive Challenge - The Theory Behind the Practice

 Main concern of the Workshop is to enable student to light from previsualization rather than improvising from video monitor.

-Schools causes great number of students experiencing mind block on the film set.
-This is a result of mistreatment of Lighting
+causes great number of students experiencing mind block on the film set.
+This is a result of mistreatment of Lighting in not addressing

 Michelangelo described the nature of Creative Process in most eloquent way: "It's in this stone, I just need to bring it out".